 The Curriculum

 Technology and Learning Provision

-Anthony Gell School has embraced new technology through Microsoft 365; using a Staff and Student intranet to allow for the uploading of homework, classwork and course information.
+Anthony Gell School has embraced technology through Microsoft 365; using a Staff and Student intranet to allow for the uploading of homework, classwork and course information.
+We also invest in subject specific IT provision.